Daniel-KM/Omeka-S-module-Access/README.md

 Apache or Nginx): they are directly served by it, without any control.
 To protect them, you have to tell the web server to redirect the users requests to Omeka, so it can check the rights, before returning the file or a forbidden response.
-You can adapt `routes.ini` as you wish too.
+You can adapt `routes.ini` as you wish too, but this is useless in most of the cases.

 #### Apache